Will I have to fund my care home place?

 How do I find out if I have access to care home services funding?

-Note: This information is up to date as of April 2021.
+Note: This information is up-to-date as of August 2022.